The Stillman Exchange: History

 The Stillman Exchange was founded with students from the W. Paul Stillman School of Business felt a need that students at Seton Hall were not getting enough business news exposure.
 The paper printed its first edition on March 29, 2006 and has been printing bi-weekly ever since.

 In September 2008, under the direction of Gerardo Pecoraro and Magdalena Dewane, the newspaper added 3 new sections, International Business, Domestic News and Editorials.

 In October 2009, after a year's worth of preparation, Managing Editor, Gerardo Pecoraro and exchange students from the University of Business and Economics (U.I.B.E.)in Beijing, China, published the nation's first college bilingual business newspaper.
 The Special Edition is distributed in the U.S. at Seton Hall University and in China at the U.I.B.E..

-In September 2019, the paper added a new section called The SOMA Spotlight.
-The section covers local businesses in the South Orange-Maplewood area to strengthen ties between the university and the surrounding community, as well as promote local businesses.
+In 2025, The Stillman Exchange added a Financial Literacy section, aimed at helping students build practical knowledge of personal finance topics such as budgeting, credit, and investing.